fabiocicerchia/salmonjs/README.md

  * Add screenshot creation, with an option to be enabled
  * Handle Uploads
  * Create test files for GET (???)
- * Store execution time for each URL
- * Store the params for each scrape
- * Aggregate everything in reports (URLs parsed, execution time, http headers and page size)
  * Implement zombie.js as interface to substitute phantom.js
  * Tests